AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 Interceptors must implement the `MessageHandlerInterceptor` interface.
 This interface declares one method, `handle`, that takes three parameters: the (Event) Message, the current `UnitOfWork` and an `InterceptorChain`.
-The `InterceptorChain` is used to continue the dispatching process, where as the `UnitOfWork` gives you (1) the message being handled and (2) provides the possibility to tie in logic prior, during or after (event) message handling (see [UnitOfWork](../part-i-getting-started#unit-of-work) for more information about the phases).
+The `InterceptorChain` is used to continue the dispatching process, whereas the `UnitOfWork` gives you (1) the message being handled and (2) provides the possibility to tie in logic prior, during or after (event) message handling (see [UnitOfWork](../part-i-getting-started#unit-of-work) for more information about the phases).

 Unlike Dispatch Interceptors, Handler Interceptors are invoked in the context of the Event Handler.
 That means they can attach correlation data based on the Message being handled to the Unit of Work, for example.